predyprotocol/v3-contracts/README.md

 `PositionLib.sol` has functions to calculate required token amounts and parameters which is required to update position.

+`LPTStateLib.sol` has functions to manage LPT state.

+`PriceHelper.sol` has functions to calculate underlying price.

+`UniHelper.sol` has helper functions of Uniswap pool.

 `VaultLib.sol` has functions to manage vault state.

-`LPTStateLib.sol` has functions to manage LPT state.

-`LPTMath.sol` has wrapper functions of LiquidityAmounts library from uniswap core.